oceanhackweek/ohw19-tutorial-machine-learning/README.md

 * deep learning with keras

-Access the tutorial on [ocean.pangeo.io](https://ocean.pangeo.io/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Foceanhackweek%2Fohw19-tutorial-machine-learning&urlpath=lab%2Ftree%2Fohw19-tutorial-machine-learning%2F).
+Access the tutorial by clicking on the Binder link above.

+[Video Recording](https://www.youtube.com/watch?v=Fzd9m18ZrpU&t=19s)(Skip to 26:15 for Python Notebooks)